zacharysgoldberg/real-estate-etl-pipeline/README.md

 ## Description

-Ingested, transformed, and loaded data from Zillow's real estate API into an ETL pipeline using various Azure services including Azure Databricks and Azure Data Factory.
+Ingested, transformed, and loaded data from Zillow's real estate API into an ETL pipeline using various Azure services including Azure Databricks and Azure Data Factory (ADF).
 Created a pipeline by cleaning/ structuring raw historical and current market data for analyzing the potential return on real estate investment that each region would yield.

 ## Design